 Use the Bank of America calculator to see how much cash back you can earn based on your rewards choice category and your spending.
 It’s worth looking back over your bank or credit card statements from the past year to make sure you choose the category that will earn you the most cash back based on your actual spending habits.

 However, there are other, possibly more lucrative cash back card offers available.
-For rewards on everything, the Citi® Double Cash Card – 18 month BT offer allows you to Earn 2% cash back on purchases 1% when you buy and 1% as you make payments for those purchases.
-It also carries a $0* annual fee.
+For rewards on everything, the Citi® Double Cash Card – 18 month BT offer allows you to Earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases..
+It also carries a $0 annual fee.

 There are also other options on the market that allow you to earn more cash back for gas purchases.
 The PenFed Platinum Rewards Visa Signature® Card gives you 5x points on gas at the pump, 3x points on groceries, and 1x points on all other purchases.
 You can qualify for this card by opening an additional financial account with PenFed Credit Union.